Skip Ribbon Commands

 -

-It acts as a banker to the Government – It provides a full range of banking services for the Government, such as acceptance of deposits from the Government, lending to the Government to help finance the fiscal deficits, running the Government bank account acting as its fiscal agent, public debt management, exchange control, and management of foreign exchange reserves of the country.
+Acts as a banker to the Government – providing banking services such as accepting Government deposits, lending to finance fiscal deficits, running Government accounts, acting as its fiscal agent, managing public debt, exchange control, and foreign exchange reserves.

 -

-It acts as a banker to the Banks – holds deposits from the banks operating in the Sultanate of Oman, lends them funds for short periods, and provides them a variety of other services including payment system, settlement, and clearing facilities.
+Acts as a banker to Banks – holds deposits from banks operating in Oman, lends them short-term funds, and provides services like payment system, settlement, and clearing facilities.

 -

-Issues national currency and manages the liquidity in the banking system.
+Issues national currency and manages liquidity in the banking system.

 Interested to buy commemorative coins, banknotes, a Banking Law book, and/or many other things that are on sale by CBO?
 Please follow the ‘Available for Purchase’ link to know what is up for sale.